Unveiling the Potential of iMarkers: Invisible Fiducial Markers for Advanced Robotics

 \subsection{Blended and Unobtrusive Fiducial Markers}

-In contrast with ordinary paper-based markers, some solutions propose fiducial markers for particular scenarios that require special sensors to be detected.
-In this regard, ArTuga \cite{artuga} is a multimodal marker that targets detection in challenging environments by photometric and radiometric sensor fusion, mainly designed to enhance the precise landing of drones in harsh environments.
-Seedmarkers \cite{seedmarkers} consider the aesthetic properties of fiducial markers by embedding them in physical objects, ranging from laser-cut plates to 3D-printed tangibles.
-ACMarker \cite{acmarker} is another solution to create fiducial markers detectable using customized sensors for underwater robotics applications.
+In contrast to paper-based markers, some works propose solutions for scenarios that require specialized detection sensors.
+In this regard, ArTuga \cite{artuga} is a multimodal marker for detection in challenging environments through photometric and radiometric sensor fusion.
+Seedmarker \cite{seedmarkers} considers the aesthetic properties of markers by embedding them in physical objects, \textit{e.g.,} laser-cut plates and 3D-printed tangibles.
+ACMarker \cite{acmarker} is another approach that can be detected by custom sensors in underwater robotics applications.

-Several approaches focus on integrating less obtrusive markers into environments to minimize their visual impact while maintaining robust detectability.
-Transparent Random Dot Marker \cite{trdm} is an approach that aims to keep markers on transparent sheets with small randomly placed printed dots, making them barely visible in ordinary scenarios.
-Nevertheless, geometric point matching and marker detection can be tricky while integrating pairwise relationships among the detected dots.
-InfraredTags \cite{infraredtags} are discreet and durable markers designed to be printed and embedded within various objects, offering invisibility and rapid scanning.
-However, their production is limited to the \ac{IR} range, restricting flexibility in fabrication.
-Additionally, their thin and embedded nature makes them difficult for users to locate, complicating the process of directing \ac{IR} torches or cameras for detection.
-Similarly, BrightMarkers \cite{brightmarker} are 3D-printed fluorescent filaments embedded into objects, which require \ac{NIR} cameras for detection.
-Aircode \cite{aircode} introduced the concept of embedding markers directly into the fabrication of objects, enabling seamless integration for use cases such as robotic grasping.
-Nevertheless, Aircode's significant drawback is its slow decoding process, which can take tens of seconds, depending on the camera's viewing angle.
+Other approaches focus on integrating less obtrusive markers into environments to minimize their visual impact while maintaining robust detectability.
+Works in \cite{schwartz2021linking, agha2022unclonable} introduced the potential of creating imperceptible visual landmarks by exploiting the optical properties of particular materials.
+However, they remain primarily focused on materials and optics and do not investigate the applicability of landmarks, such as fiducial markers, for perception robustness, validity, or accuracy.
+Despite briefly exploring the potential integration of such landmarks in a robotics context in \cite{vsgraphs1}, it does not provide a concrete sensing-modality design, a description of detection algorithms, or a systematic experimental evaluation.
+TRDM \cite{trdm} uses randomly distributed printed dots on transparent sheets to achieve low visual saliency.
+Nevertheless, geometric point matching and marker detection are tricky while integrating pairwise relationships among the detected dots.
+InfraredTags \cite{infraredtags} are discreet, durable markers printed and embedded in various objects, providing invisibility and enabling rapid scanning.
+However, their fabrication is limited to the \ac{IR} range, reducing design flexibility, and their thin, embedded form makes them difficult to locate visually, complicating alignment of \ac{IR} illumination and sensing during deployment.
+BrightMarkers \cite{brightmarker} are 3D-printed fluorescent filaments embedded in objects and require \ac{NIR} cameras for detection.
+Aircode \cite{aircode} embeds markers directly into the fabrication of objects, enabling seamless integration for use cases such as robotic grasping.
+Nevertheless, it suffers from a slow decoding time (tens of seconds), which depends on the camera's viewing angle.